 The Saharawi woman who was raped at the end of February has now reported the incident to the police.
 The Moroccan Ministry of Domestic Affairs denies that policemen have raped the woman.

-The Norwegian Support Committee for Western Sahara wrote about a 16-year-old girl who said she had been apprehended outside her home by Moroccan police, abducted and finally raped.
+Two weeks ago The Norwegian Support Committee for Western Sahara wrote about a 16-year-old girl who said she had been apprehended outside her home by Moroccan police, abducted and finally raped.

 The case has now developed further, and The Support Committee has received more information.